Virginia voter guide: Upcoming special election to fill late Rep. Connolly’s seat - WTOP News

 Stewart Whitson, a former FBI agent and Army combat veteran, is the Republican nominee.

-That’s also the deadline to apply for a mail-in ballot.
-Requests must be received by Friday at 5 p.m.
+Friday is also the deadline to apply for a mail-in ballot.
+Requests must be received by 5 p.m.

 Here’s what you need to know.